Warxim/petep/README.md

 There are three different guides that will help you use PETEP to its full potential:
 - [User Guide](https://petep.warxim.com/user-guide/) - explanation of PETEP components for basic users
 - [Methodology](https://petep.warxim.com/methodology/) - methodology with example usage (with video example)
 - [Development Guide](https://petep.warxim.com/dev-guide/) - guide for extending PETEP using own Java extensions (to support custom protocols or create custom modules for traffic interception)

+## Extensibility
+It is possible to develop extensions using Java to implement support for new protocols and/or to implement new functionality.

+For more information about extension development, please see https://petep.warxim.com/dev-guide/.

 ## License
 PETEP is licensed under GNU GPL 3.0.